Co-Sleeping Destroyed My Marriage

 When our eldest was still a newborn, co-sleeping had not yet become the seismic fault line it is today.
 Well, the fault line was there, but it was merely a fracture; the tremors were not yet audible underfoot.

 Naturally, I supported my wife’s decision to allow the boy into bed with us.
 For the first few months, it was a delight.
 For both of us — and, in fact, most new parents — a new baby is a brilliant, blinding flash that stops every cognitive function other than joy and a sense of being overwhelmed.
 We were first-timers.
 Everything was already up in the air — why would it matter that our sleeping arrangements had exploded?

 To be clear, I wasn’t advocating that we throw our son to the sleep demons while we gallivanted about town.
 We had dutifully moved the boy from our bed to his crib and kept that in our room.
-(I suppose that is, in some sense, co-sleeping and, honestly, I had no problem with it.
+(I suppose that is, in some sense, co-sleeping, and, honestly, I had no problem with it.
 Definitions of co-sleeping range from sharing a bed to sharing a room.)
-Eventually, when he was eight- or nine-months-old, we moved him into his own room, in his own small bed.
-Visions of watching rom-coms on Netflix and eating paella with friends danced in my heads.
+Eventually, when he was 8 or 9 months old, we moved him into his own room, in his own small bed.
+Visions of watching rom-coms on Netflix and eating paella with friends danced in my head.